 By Dina Zayed and Yasmine Saleh

-The Health Ministry said the 13 people were killed and 140 wounded in violence Tuesday night ignited by tensions built up since an arson attack on a church south of Cairo Saturday.
+The Health Ministry said 13 people were killed and 140 wounded in sectarian violence Tuesday ignited by tensions that have built up since an arson attack on a church south of Cairo Saturday.

-The revolution that swept President Hosni Mubarak from power on February 11 was characterized by Christian-Muslim solidarity.
-Egyptians hoped the uprising had buried tensions that have flared up with increasing regularity in recent years.
+Egyptians took pride in the Christian-Muslim solidarity displayed during the revolution that toppled Mubarak on February 11 and hoped the uprising had buried tensions that have flared up with increasing regularity in recent years.

-It was not clear how many of the dead were Christian or Muslim.
-The trouble had started on a Cairo highway where Christians had been protesting over the arson attack on the church south of the capital in Helwan.
+It was not clear how many of the dead from Tuesday's violence were Christian or Muslim.
+The trouble had started on a Cairo highway where Christians had been protesting over the arson attack on the church south of the capital.

-The injuries included head wounds, bruises, bullet wounds and broken limbs, the state news agency quoted a senior health ministry official as saying.
+Hundreds of people faced off in the violence, hurling petrol bombs and rocks, witnesses said.
+Injuries included head wounds, bullet wounds and broken limbs, the state news agency quoted a senior Health Ministry official as saying.
 At least one of the dead, an 18-year-old Christian, had been shot in the back.

 It was not clear who had opened fire.
 The military, trying to restore order, had opened fire in the air at one point.

 "The supreme military council, the government and civil society must react because we do not want this to escalate and I fear we may return to the dark tunnel of sectarian tension," said Amr Hamzawy, an analyst and part of the reform movement.

 The attack on the church was triggered by a family dispute over a romance between a Muslim woman and a Christian man.
 Similar stories have triggered strife in the past.

 Hundreds of Christians have been protesting outside the Cairo headquarters of state television since the arson attack.